-How well do you know the Wing Chun Movies?
+How well do you know Wing Chun Movies?

-Here’s a good place to start your education and discuss the old ones and new ones…
+Here’s a good place to start your education and discuss the old and new.

 Wing Chun has been a popular Kung Fu movie theme for the last three decades.
 Why?
 Because Wing Chun Kung Fu rocks!